RockefellerArchiveCenter/docs-guide/add-content.md

 ## Add New Content to the Development Site

-To get started, create a new RAC GitHub repository for the documentation if one does not exist using the [docs-template](https://github.com/RockefellerArchiveCenter/docs-template) repository template.
+To get started, create a new RAC GitHub repository for the documentation using the [docs-template](https://github.com/RockefellerArchiveCenter/docs-template) repository template.
 See the [Create a Repo Instructions](https://help.github.com/articles/create-a-repo/) from GitHub.

 1. Choose a template: use `RockefellerArchiveCenter/docs-template`.